 Shopify has an extensive collection of eCommerce templates that refer to various sales niches.
 All of them are responsive and they do not require deep customization.
 What you need is to add products and content to immediately proceed to the trading process.
 Users have an opportunity to choose from free and premium designs, all of which, however, look professional and stylish.

-With Shopify, you have an opportunity both to set up an online store in several hours, manage it with regard to your liking and host it on the software servers.
 There is no need to pick a third-party hosting provider or to connect an external domain.
 The same is about SSL Certificate connection.
 All these features are available by default in each plan.

 Integrated App Store